Enhancing outcomes for Swan galaxias

 Endemic to Tasmania, this freshwater fish is now confined to small, highly fragmented populations in eastern Tasmania.
 Their population decline has been due to dispersal of invasive, predatory species, including trout and redfin perch, and the fragmentation and isolation of its preferred habitat.

-This initiative, funded by an Australian Government’s ‘Saving Native Species’ grant, is building on previous recovery efforts that formed part of an NRM South project (funded by the Australian Government’s Environmental Recovery Fund).
-As the only endemic species of Tasmanian galaxiid inhabiting freshwater streams in eastern Tasmania, Swan galaxias are important indicator species for river health and connectivity.
+This initiative, funded by an Australian Government’s ‘Saving Native Species’ grant, builds on previous recovery efforts delivered by NRM South (through an Australian Government funded project).
+Swan galaxias are the only endemic species of Tasmanian galaxiid inhabiting freshwater streams in eastern Tasmania and are an important indicator species for river health and connectivity.

 Our Approach